rubenjoy/presentations/contents/spring-rest/index.md

 - Introduced to REST and RESTful Web services
 - Introduced to Spring Data REST Repository
-- Hands on simple project with Spring Data REST Repository
 - Introduced to Spring Data REST Controller
-- Hands on simple project with Spring Data REST Controller
+- Hands on simple project with Spring Data REST Repository and Controller

 ## Agenda